-Hungary, Croatia: MOL is counting on the agreement with the Government regarding INA23.
-December 2016. / SEE Energy News
+Hungary, Croatia: MOL is counting on the agreement with the Government regarding INA, SEE Energy News

 Chairman of the Management Board of Hungarian oil and gas company MOL, Zsolt Hernadi said in an interview that MOL is satisfied with the personnel in Croatian oil company INA and despite problems with the Croatian Government, it is counting on reaching an agreement with the Government for INA to be a part of the new MOL.